UpFault/UpFault/README.md

 # Hello there! 👋

-I'm [UpFault], a passionate developer skilled in a range of technologies.
+I'm UpFault, a passionate developer skilled in a range of technologies.

 ## 💻 Languages & Tools